A1eNaz/Xenia-Settings/README.md

 Where do i download the latest canary from?
 - You download it from [here](https://github.com/xenia-canary/xenia-canary/releases/download/experimental/xenia_canary.zip) or this [link](https://github.com/xenia-canary/xenia-canary/releases)

+How do i play games on Xenia with Online Support?
+- You can get it from this [link.](https://github.com/AdrianCassar/xenia-canary/wiki)

+How do i use Mouse & Keyboard for Xenia?
+- From this [link](https://github.com/marinesciencedude/xenia-canary-mousehook) but only a few games have Mouse Support.
+You can make your own Keybinds with this method in the bindings.ini file:<br>
+[Media ID - Game Name]<br>
+Keybind = Controller Bind<br>
+[eg. W = LS-Up]

 How do i play games with 2 discs?
 - Can't be bothered to write a guide so just follow Sowa_95's video: https://youtube.com/clip/Ugkx4hDbFhE9AKnRKHwOR_1TrCWK-DnulaZd?si=sc6Ufgx4BSl1h2_C